sunbeam-labs/sunbeam/Readme.md

 If you use the Sunbeam pipeline in your research, please cite:

-EL Clarke, LJ Taylor, C Zhao *et al.* Sunbeam: an extensible pipeline for analyzing metagenomic sequencing experiments. *Microbiome* 7:46 (2019)
+EL Clarke, LJ Taylor, C Zhao, A Connell, J Lee, FD Bushman, K Bittinger.
+Sunbeam: an extensible pipeline for analyzing metagenomic sequencing experiments. *Microbiome* 7:46 (2019)

 See how people are using Sunbeam:

-Shi, Z *et al.* [Segmented Filamentous Bacteria Prevent and Cure Rotavirus Infection.](https://www.sciencedirect.com/science/article/pii/S0092867419310797) *Cell* 179, 644-658.e13 (2019).
+ - Shi, Z *et al.* [Segmented Filamentous Bacteria Prevent and Cure Rotavirus Infection.](https://www.sciencedirect.com/science/article/pii/S0092867419310797) *Cell* 179, 644-658.e13 (2019).

-Abbas, AA *et al.* [Redondoviridae, a Family of Small, Circular DNA Viruses of the Human Oro-Respiratory Tract Associated with Periodontitis and Critical Illness.](https://www.sciencedirect.com/science/article/pii/S1931312819301714) *Cell Host Microbe* 25, 719–729 (2019).
+ - Abbas, AA *et al.* [Redondoviridae, a Family of Small, Circular DNA Viruses of the Human Oro-Respiratory Tract Associated with Periodontitis and Critical Illness.](https://www.sciencedirect.com/science/article/pii/S1931312819301714) *Cell Host Microbe* 25, 719–729 (2019).

-Leiby, JS *et al.* [Lack of detection of a human placenta microbiome in samples from preterm and term deliveries.](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0575-4) *Microbiome* 6, 1–11 (2018).
+ - Leiby, JS *et al.* [Lack of detection of a human placenta microbiome in samples from preterm and term deliveries.](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0575-4) *Microbiome* 6, 1–11 (2018).

 ------